 Ozobots are little robots that are designed as an introduction to coding.
 Students use color combinations drawn on paper using markers to make the Ozobots move.
 They are a great way to introduce students to coding without the use of a screen.

 The Ozobot set includes 18 robots and a tub of markers to use for coding.
-The instructional technology team currently has one set of Ozobots that can be checked out for 1 to 5 days at a time.
+The instructional technology team currently has two sets of Ozobots that can be checked out for 1 week at a time.
 It is recommended to sign-up using the check-out calendar in advance to ensure they are available.
 Schedule with your entire grade-level team to optimize the time they are in your building.